amirsalarsafaei/amirsalarsafaei/README.md

 Experience: 3+ years in production systems
 ```

 Working on backend services at **[Divar](https://divar.ir)** where I'm exposed to high-scale challenges and learning how to handle millions of requests daily.
-CS graduate from **[Sharif University](https://sharif.edu)** with a growing passion for systems programming and competitive algorithms.
+CS graduate from **[Sharif University](https://sharif.edu)** with a growing passion for systems programming and concurrent algorithms.

 **Learning Journey & Interests:**
 - 🏗️ **Distributed Systems**: Exploring patterns for fault-tolerant microservices and scalability